aaronsaray/aaronsaray.com/_posts/2007-07-07-ajax-security-research-and-findings-round-2.markdown

   * All non time critical responses should be added to a cache, and then processed FIFO.

   * Time critical responses should create their own object.
-There shouldnâ‚¬â„¢t be a time where more than one time critical method is executing with proper planning.
+There shouldn't be a time where more than one time critical method is executing with proper planning.

 **User Interface**